-The Clapham Park estate in Lambeth is MTVH's largest regeneration development which includes building new homes and refurbishing older properties.
-The Clapham Park masterplan, which was given planning permission in 2019, was created in collaboration with residents.
+The Clapham Park estate in Lambeth is MTVHs largest regeneration development which includes building new homes and refurbishing older properties.
+The Clapham Park masterplan which was given planning permission in 2019, was created in collaboration with residents.
 The refurbished estate will include 4.18 hectares of high quality open public space and will include:

 - The Linear Park

 - Community allotments

 - Play area

 - Woodland garden

 - Outdoor gym

 - Sun lawn

-- Market Square with retail opportunities for local businesses, start ups and high street names.
+- Market Square with retail opportunities for local businesses, start ups and high street

 - Public art will be woven into the Clapham Park landscape and public areas.

 - The Clapham Park Cube brand new community space

+- In 2023, 50 new homes were completed, and in conjunction with our Joint venture Partner Countryside, we are now on site developing the next 520 homes.
+These units are due for completion in 2025 and 2026.

-All these spaces are designed to develop and cultivate a strong sense of community and belonging.
+All these spaces are designed to develop and cultivate a strong since of community and belonging.